BlueBlazin/gbemu/README.md

 ![26](https://raw.githubusercontent.com/BlueBlazin/gbemu/master/screenshots/26.png)
 ![27](https://raw.githubusercontent.com/BlueBlazin/gbemu/master/screenshots/27.png)

-_Note_: These images were taken with a different colorization algorithm.
-The current version of the emulator uses a slightly different algorithm for efficiency and colors will appear different.
+_Note: These images were taken with a different colorization algorithm.
+The current version of the emulator uses a slightly different algorithm for efficiency and colors will appear different._

 ## Tests